zenml-io/blog.zenml.io/_posts/2022-10-27-pytorch-experiment-tracking.md

 Now let's look into how we can add the W&B experiment tracker into our pipeline.

 ## ⚖ Experiment Tracking with W&B
+In ZenML we introduce a concept of Stack and Stack Component.

+A Stack is the configuration of the underlying infrastructure and choices around how your pipeline will be run.
+In any Stack, there must be at least two basic Stack Components - and orchestrator and an artifact store.

+These components are set up by default when you initialize the project.
+In this section, we'd like to have a third Stack Component - Experiment Trackers, which let you track your ML experiment by logging various information about your models, dataset, metrics, etc.

+View the list of types of Stack Componenets [here](https://docs.zenml.io/component-gallery/categories).

+In this section I will show you how to add the Weights and Biases experiment tracker into your stack.

+First, we must register the experiment tracker

 ```shell
 zenml experiment-tracker register wandb_tracker --flavor=wandb --api_key=<WANDB_SECRET> --entity=<WANDB_ENTITY> --project_name=<WANDB_PROJECT>